Scuba diving in Puerto Vallarta is surprisingly good. This famous beach town is the perfect base for exploring some amazing dive sites in the area.

 Banderas Scuba Republic

-BSR has been in the scuba diving business for many years and has earned rave reviews from divers the entire time.
+Banderas Scuba Republic has been in the scuba diving in PV business for many years and has earned rave reviews from divers the entire time.
 This is a professional operation through and through, from the equipment to the dive instructors.

 The biggest and best tour operator in Puerto Vallarta also does scuba diving courses and trips.
 You always know that the quality will be top-notch when booking with these guys.

 PV Ocean Tours

 Run by a father and son team from the UK, PV Ocean Tours started just a few years ago and is already one of the top dive shops in Banderas Bay.
 They are known for being very professional and personable.

 While scuba diving is generally a safe activity, accidents do happen.
 That’s why you always want to know where the nearest hyperbaric chamber is.